-I conclude as a matter of law that the Local Board's Motion for Summary Decision as to the issues of whether race was a consideration in the boundary change of Polygon 1132, whether the Appellant had notice and an opportunity to be heard, and whether Chair Ellis abused her discretionary power should be granted because there is no genuine dispute as to any material fact and the Local Board has shown that it is entitled to prevail as a matter of law.
+I further conclude as a matter of law that the Local Board's Motion for Summary discretionary powers should be granted because there is no genuine dispute as to any material fact and the Local Board has shown that it is entitled to prevail as a matter of law.
 COMAR 28.02.02.12D(5); COMAR 13A.01.05.06.